lyndsiWilliams/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The Document Object model - it's a representation of the html elements of a webpage.

 2. What is an event?

+    Every interaction a user has with a webpage.

 3. What is an event listener?

+    It is a function that waits for an event to occur to initiate itself.

 4. Why would we convert a NodeList into an Array?

+    So we can use array methods like .forEach and .map.

 5. What is a component?

+    A function that is independent and can be applied to any project as it's own stand-alone function.

 ### Git Set up